lauragates1214/evalhub-django/README.md

 ## Deployment & CI/CD

 Following the deployment chapters in Percival's book, I configured a CI pipeline using GitHub Actions to automatically run tests on each commit.
-I also set up a Digital Ocean VPS for staging deployment, configuring Nginx, Gunicorn, and systemd services to run the Django application in a production-like environment.
-While I've since taken down the VPS to avoid ongoing costs, this process taught me valuable lessons about server configuration, environment management, and deployment workflows.
+I containerised the application using Docker for both development and production environments, then set up a Digital Ocean VPS for both staging and production deployments, configuring Nginx, Gunicorn, and systemd services to run the Django application in a production-like environment.
+While I've since taken down the VPS to avoid ongoing costs, this process taught me valuable lessons about containerisation, server configuration, environment management, and deployment workflows.

 ---